April 7, 2019

 Sure, they’ll chug along for a little while, handling that nice traffic, but as time wears on, servers decay.
 Log files bloat the drive; the software becomes outdated and falls prey to malicious bots.
 Even before that happens, your web host will shut off your account for non-payment.
 Credit card?
 Yeah, that’s going to stop working.
 Site’s down before your spouse has even chosen an urn.

 Listen, if you don’t actually like computers, you might not want to invest the money to pre-pay your server hosting and domain name reservation costs several years in advance.
 I get it — you have other things going on.
 Maybe your website isn’t even that important to you.
 But otherwise, throw a few hundred dollars into your hosting account and let’s move onto maintenance.
 Logrotate.
 Unattended Upgrades.
 Automatic WordPress updates.
 A cron task to restart every so often.
-If nothing catastrophic happens, this will keep you going for a while.
+If nothing too catastrophic happens, this will keep your server going for a while, and all you have to do is type a few things into the command line while alive!

 But running a VM for a couple of years after your body gets chewed up by the underside of a bus is just the groundwork.
 You can put that server to use — really have some fun.
 Or, at least create a fun experience for the people who survive you.